 The planning fallacy is the systematic tendency to underestimate the time, cost, and risk of completing a future project while overestimating its benefits.
 It is not caused by individual optimism.
 It is caused by focusing on the specific scenario you have imagined rather than on the historical distribution of outcomes for comparable projects.
 The correction is reference class forecasting: ask what similar projects actually took, and start from that number.
+Pair it with a structured technique to run a pre-mortem before committing to your plan, and most serious estimating errors become visible before they are costly.

 Where this came from